winitzki/scall/tutorial/programming_dhall.md

 Because `GFix F` is a fixpoint of `T = F T`, the types `T` and `F T` are isomorphic.
 It means there exist two functions, here called `fixG : F T → T` and `unfixG : T → F T`, which are inverses of each other.

-To implement these functions, we need to assume that `F` belongs to the `Functor` typeclass and has an `fmap` method.
+To implement these functions, we need to assume that `F` is a functor.

 We begin by implementing `unfixG : GFix F → F (GFix F)`.
 (That function is called `out` in the paper "Recursive types for free".)